Harry Crerar: Preparation for Operation Overlord

+Since the First Canadian Army would not be immediately committed to Operation Overlord, the Allied landing in Normandy, its staff became responsible for planning the exploitation phase of the campaign.
+This included an assault crossing of the Seine, for which Canadian engineer units were specially trained.
+Detailed plans were drawn up for the capture of Rouen and the port of Le Havre.
+Crerar's appreciation of the likely course of the campaign was that Germans would concentrate against the British sector with the aim of mounting a major counterattack.
+This proved to be correct.

 Normandy

-Crerar's First Canadian Army became operational in Normandy at noon on 23 July, almost seven weeks after the initial Normandy landings, when it assumed responsibility for the eastern part of Montgomery's 21st Army Group's line, which was held by Lieutenant-General John Crocker's British I Corps.
+Crerar's First Canadian Army became operational in Normandy at noon on 23 July 1944, almost seven weeks after the initial Normandy landings, when it assumed responsibility for the eastern part of Montgomery's 21st Army Group's line, which was held by Lieutenant-General John Crocker's British I Corps.
 In a letter to Brooke, Montgomery noted that Crerar "made his first mistake at 1205 hrs, and his second after lunch."
 Crerar immediately clashed with Crocker, a highly experienced and competent commander, requiring Montgomery's intervention.
-Crerar suggested that he be given Lieutenant-General Gerard Bucknall's British XXX Corps or Lieutenant-General Neil Ritchie's British XII Corps instead; "Gerry" Bucknall had been his GSO2 at Kingston, and Ritchie was a colleague when Crerar had worked at the War Office in the 1920s, and he was confident that he could work with them.
-Montgomery was unwilling to reorganise his forces just to accommodate this.
+Crerar suggested he be given Lieutenant-General Gerard Bucknall's British XXX Corps or Lieutenant-General Neil Ritchie's British XII Corps instead; "Gerry" Bucknall had been his GSO2 at Kingston, and Ritchie was a colleague when Crerar had worked at the War Office in the 1920s, and he was confident he could work with both or either of them.
+Montgomery was unwilling to reorganize his forces just to accommodate this.
 British I Corps would remain part of the First Canadian Army until March 1945, and, despite the rocky start, Crerar and Crocker would build a good working relationship.
 Simonds's II Canadian Corps came under Crerar's command at noon on 31 July, and the Polish 1st Armoured Division, commanded by Major-General Stanisław Maczek, was assigned to II Canadian Corps on 5 August, making the First Canadian Army a truly multinational force.